concrete-evidence/concreteevidence/README.md

 # Concrete Evidence

 This is the repo for the Concrete Evidence concrete hardness assessment device.
+[The progress of the development is updated.](https://trello.com/b/GEWdTmKq/concrete-evidence)

 # getframe.py